Got a kid who’s still crawling or just starting to waddle around the house? You may not think they’re ready for the balance beam just yet.

 “We’re all about, ‘That was great.
 You were able to touch your toes or do a forward roll,'” she says.

-These gymnastic classes for toddlers and babies not only help with the major milestones, but help the kids gain self-confidence, too.
+These gymnastic classes for toddlers and babies not only help with the key milestones for toddlers, but help the kids gain self-confidence, too.
 “They feel good about themselves,” Ray notes.

 This post was originally published in 2015 and is updated regularly.